Shōjiki Fudōsan: Drama

 A live-action television drama adaptation was announced on December 7, 2021.
 The drama starred Tomohisa Yamashita and Haruka Fukuhara in lead roles, and Hayato Ichihara, Rika Izumi, Shinobu Hasegawa, Houka Kinoshita, Kana Kurashina, Mao Daichi and Masao Kusakari in supporting roles.
 Ten episodes aired on NHK General TV from April 5 to June 7, 2022.

 A television special aired on NHK General TV on January 3, 2024, and a 10-episode second season aired from January 9 to March 12.

 Live-action film

 A live-action film adaptation that serves as a continuation to the drama was announced in February 2025.
-The film is set to premiere in 2025.
+The film premiered in Japanese theaters on May 15, 2026.

 Reception

 The series was ranked 31st in Da Vincis "Book of the Year" ranking in 2022.
 The series was nominated for the 69th Shogakukan Manga Awards in 2024.